magnate3/raspberry-pi-os-qemu/docs/lesson06/rpi-os.md

 ### Configuring page attributes

 As I mentioned in the previous section, each block descriptor contains a set of attributes (called MemAttr, bits[5:2]) that controls various virtual page parameters, notably cacheability or shareability.
-However, the attributes that are most important for our discussion are NOT configured directly in the descriptor.
+However, the attributes that are most important for our discussion are NOT encoded in the descriptor.
 Instead, ARM processors implement a trick for compressing descriptor attributes commonly used.
-(The days when ARM hardware was way simpler were gone)
+(The days of simpler ARM hardware were gone)

 **Memory attribute indirection**